fidian/ansi/README.md

     # Change the terminal's title to the working directory
     ansi --title="$(pwd)"

-    # Reset the terminal and move the cursor to row 1 column 1
+    # Reset the terminal colors and move the cursor to row 1 column 1
+    # and show the cursor if it was previously hidden.
+    # This is the same as the --reset option.
-    ansi --erase-display=2 --reset-all --position=1,1 --no-restore
+    ansi --erase-display=2 --reset-all --position=1,1 --show-cursor

     # Find out how many lines the terminal can display
     ansi --report-window-chars | cut -d , -f 1